awsdocs/amazon-ec2-user-guide/doc_source/monitoring-volume-status.md

 If you want to remove the volume from your environment, simply delete it\.
 For information about deleting a volume, see [Deleting an Amazon EBS volume](ebs-deleting-volume.md)\.

 If you have a recent snapshot that backs up the data on the volume, you can create a new volume from the snapshot\.
-For information about creating a volume from a snapshot, see [Restoring an Amazon EBS volume from a snapshot](ebs-restoring-volume.md)\.
+For more information, see [Creating a volume from a snapshot](ebs-creating-volume.md#ebs-create-volume-from-snapshot)\.

 ## Working with the Auto\-Enabled IO volume attribute<a name="volumeIO"></a>